Coderrob/backstage-plugin-scaffolder-backend-module-cisco-webex/README.md

 ## Getting Started

-To add the Webex Incoming Webhooks module to your Backstage project, follow these steps:
+To add the Webex scaffolding module to your Backstage project, follow these steps:

 1. **Install the module:**